DuyNguyenGit/DuyNguyenGit/README.md

 # Hi there, I'm Van Duy! 👋
 ## 🚀 About Me

-🎓 I am Van Duy, a **Android Developer**.I am also Pursuing my Master in **Computer Science** in United State and will graduate in dec-2026.
+🎓 I am Van Duy, an **Android Developer**.
+I am also pursuing my Master in **Computer Science** in United State and will graduate in dec-2026.

 👨‍💻 I am really enthusiastic about learning new technology.
 In 2023, I learned **Jetpack Compose**, **Kotlin Multi Platform**.